dipy/dipy/doc/api_changes.rst

 ``dipy.io.trackvis`` module is deprecated.
 Use ``dipy.io.streamline`` instead.
 Furthermore, ``load_trk`` and ``save_trk`` from ``dipy.io.streamline`` is highly recommended for managing streamlines.
 When you create streamlines, you should use ``from dipy.tracking.streamlines import Streamlines``.
-This new the object uses much less memory and it is easier to process.
+This new object uses much less memory and it is easier to process.

 **Visualization**